Thibaut Courtois: 2013–14 season

-For the 2013–14 season, Courtois loan to Atlético was extended by a further 12 months.
+For the 2013–14 season, Courtois' loan to Atlético was extended by a further 12 months.

 When Atlético were drawn to play Chelsea in the Champions League semi-final, it was reported that a clause in Courtois' contract required Atlético to pay Chelsea €3 million per match if they selected him against his parent club, and that Atlético could not afford such a sum.
 UEFA made it clear that considerations of sporting integrity made such a clause "null, void and unenforceable", and confirmed that Atlético were free to select Courtois without making any such payment.

-By conceding the fewest goals in a substantial number of matches during the 2013–14 season, Courtois won the Ricardo Zamora Trophy and made an important contribution to Atletico's 2013–14 La Liga title, their first since 1996.
+By conceding the fewest goals in a substantial number of matches during the 2013–14 season, Courtois won the Ricardo Zamora Trophy and made an important contribution to Atlético's 2013–14 La Liga title, their first since 1996.
 He was nominated for the La Liga Award for the best goalkeeper in the league, alongside Willy Caballero of Málaga and Keylor Navas of Levante, which Navas eventually won.
-Atletico, however, lost the UEFA Champions League final 1–4 a.e.t. against neighbours Real Madrid on 24 May in Lisbon.
+Atlético, however, lost the UEFA Champions League final 4–1 after extra time against neighbours Real Madrid on 24 May in Lisbon.

 Chelsea

 2014–15 season

 In June 2014, Chelsea manager José Mourinho confirmed that Courtois would return to Chelsea for the upcoming season.
-He was assigned the number 13 kit number, last worn by Victor Moses.
+He was assigned the number 13 shirt, last worn by Victor Moses.
 On 18 August, Mourinho announced that Courtois would start the Premier League opener against Burnley in place of Petr Čech.
 Although he conceded the first goal to Scott Arfield at Turf Moor, Chelsea won 3–1.
 Courtois kept his first Premier League clean sheet in his second game, making several crucial saves in a 2–0 home win over Leicester City.

 On 11 September 2014, Courtois signed a new five-year contract with Chelsea, keeping him at the club until 2019.
-Upon signing Courtois said: "It’s really nice to have signed this new contract for five years."
+Upon signing, Courtois said: "It’s really nice to have signed this new contract for five years."

 Courtois suffered a head injury in the first half of Chelsea's 2–0 home win over Arsenal on 5 October due to a collision with Alexis Sánchez; he was substituted and then taken to hospital.
-He was then treated for a minor cut to his ear and released from hospital that night.
+He was treated for a minor cut to his ear and released from hospital that night.

 He won his first trophy with Chelsea on 1 March 2015, as they defeated Tottenham Hotspur 2–0 in the League Cup final, with Čech instead playing in that match; Chelsea also finished the season as league champions.